-Do you want to explore a new fantasy world with several games and storylines?
-If so, Breath of Fire is the perfect series for you to check out.
+If you’re eager to explore a new fantasy world with multiple games and storylines, consider giving the Breath of Fire series a try.

-A Breath of Fire game usually comes with a fantastical saga that tells the story and adventures of Ryu.
-He is usually one of the few remaining members of an ancestral race with the power to transform into powerful dragons.
+Each game follows the adventures of a hero named Ryu, who is usually one of the few remaining members of an ancestral race with the power to transform into dragons.

 Tales of Berseria

-Chrono Trigger is a pixelated JRPG, much like old Final Fantasy games.
+Chrono Trigger is a pixelated JRPG, much like older Final Fantasy games.
 It has an epic story, memorable characters, and a fun combat system.
-The game comes from the dream team of Squaresoft, including Hironobu Sakaguchi, the creator of Final Fantasy.
+The game comes from a dream team of Squaresoft, including Hironobu Sakaguchi, the creator of Final Fantasy.

-Chrono Trigger is one of the best JRPGs on Steam, hands down.
-It features an excellent story, unforgettable characters, and a combat system that is strategic but feels fast-paced.
+Chrono Trigger is undoubtedly of the best JRPGs on Steam.
+It features an amazing story, unforgettable characters, and a combat system that is strategic but feels very fast-paced.

 Even though the battles are turn-based, the music and animations create some sense of movement and urgency in each combat encounter.
-This is a seriously impressive feature for a game from the 16-bit era.
+This is a seriously impressive feat for a game made in the 16-bit era.

 Resonance of Fate

-Resonance of Fate tells a story about emotional connections and firearms, set in a world that is coming to an end.
+In Resonance of Fate, players are drawn into a story about emotional connections and firearms in a world that is coming to an end.

-After all, this is a JRPG with a character-driven story and an odd combat system.
-Plus, the setting is just as unique and exciting as anything you’ll find in a Final Fantasy game.
+If you’re a fan of innovative JRPGs, you’ll likely enjoy the character-driven story and unique combat system of Resonance of Fate.
+Its setting is just as exciting and original as anything you might find in a Final Fantasy game.